 North Queensland also offers light tackle anglers some fantastic fishing particularly in the colder months from July to September in both Cairns and Townsville.

 Due to KEKOA’s relocation to Hervey Bay/Fraser Island, we will not be fishing Townsville nor Cairns outside of the Giant Black Marlin Season late Sept-late Nov.
 Join us instead for the juvenile black marlin fishing at Fraser.
-Our best trip so far in 2019 was 39 black marlin releases in 2.5 days of fishing!
+Our best day in 2020 was 23 black marlin releases in 0.5 days of fishing so why don’t you join us at Fraser!

 The fish, first year spawn of the previous year’s giant black marlin season, are drawn to the area by the huge schools of bait that inhabit the fishing grounds during the season.
 Early in the season these fish can be as tiny as 8-10 kg, but as voracious feeders they can grown up to and exceeding 20kg before they leave our waters to head south in the EAC (East Australian Current).